rokcoder-bbcmicro/My-BBC-Master-5.25-archive/games/README.md

 - Jet Boat (Software Invasion)
 - Kung Fu Master (Your Computer) - _Electron version_
 - Big KO Editor - _I don't think this was publised.
 It was written by the author of The Big KO for the designer to use_
-- Pool
+- Pool Hall (Dynabyte)
-- Soccer Manager
+- Soccer Manager (Micro User)
-- Stock Car
+- Stock Car (Micro Power)
-- Super Golf
+- Super Golf (Squirrel Software)
-- Winter Olympics
+- Winter Olympics (Tynesoft)
-- Matchday
+- Matchday (Ocean) - _Another one apparently stripped of protection and trasnferred to disc by yours truly_
 ---
 ## Games - Strategy, Skill and Intellect
 - Chess (Acornsoft)